brendankinney/50DaysOfCode/log.md

 # 50 Days Of Code - Log

+### Day 10: June 13, 2017 ###

+**Today's Progress:** Messed around some more with my portfolio page, mostly on how to get images of different sizes to render side-by-side and at the same size.
+Larger images seemed to fit the spaces fine using the thumbnail element but others didn't seem to fill the space in the same way.
+Definitely more to learn about Bootstrap and images.
+AND today I started challengs in FCC on Javascript!
+Yikes.
+I did 15 challenges in all, mostly learning how to comment, set variables and strings, and do simple math problems.

+**Thoughts:** It felt good to get back into the challenges; bite-sized accomplishments versus the vast emptiness of creating a whole web page.
+The trial-and-error approach with Bootstrap could have been avoided if I had a better grasp of over-arching concepts.
+And again, while it's good to "jump right in" on Javascript, I could definitely benefit from an overview and general "here's what it is and why" introduction.
+I'll have to doing some YouTube searches next!

+**Link to the work:* [Here's where I left off...](https://www.freecodecamp.com/challenges/finding-a-remainder-in-javascript)

 ### Day 9: June 12, 2017 ###

 **Today's Progress:** Incremental progress!
 Finally fixed my navbar issue by asking for help in the FreeCodeCamp Gitter.
 Turns out I had Bootstrap 4 turned on under the CSS settings in CodePen which was causing a problem.
 I was advised by someone on Gitter that Bootstrap 4 navbar is "broken" so I should stick with verion 3.
 So noted.